Teaching English to Speakers of Other Languages

 The following are requirements for admission:

-2. The applicant must have a minimum cumulative grade point average of 3.0 at the undergraduate level leading to the Bachelor Degree.
+2. The applicant must have a minimum cumulative grade point average of 3.0 at the undergraduate level leading to the bachelor degree.
 The applicant who possesses a master’s degree prior to admission must have a graduate grade point average of at least 3.0 in any graduate level work undertaken before admission.
 All calculations are based on a 4.0 scale.

 3. In rare instances, candidates who graduated from a non-accredited college or university or who do not meet the minimum grade point averages requirement for admission may be admitted based upon an evaluation of evidence submitted by the candidate.
 As a minimum, the evidence must address mastery of the knowledge prerequisite to the courses required by the program, acceptable writing skills, the ability to engage in critical thinking, and a personal commitment to completing the program.
 The evidence, very often including Graduate Record Examination (GRE) scores, must convincingly demonstrate the candidate's potential for success in graduate level work.

-4. Admission decisions are not be made on the basis of race, age, sex, color, religion, sexual orientation or disability.
+4. Admission decisions are not be made on the basis of race, age, sex, color, religion, sexual orientation, or disability.

 5. Candidates who are not accepted for admission may reapply once they have addressed the weaknesses identified during their initial application review.
 During that period, such applicants may be encouraged by the program to enroll in appropriate course work to develop the knowledge, skills, and values deemed necessary for admission into the program, or to demonstrate that the applicant already possesses such qualifications.
 Whether such course work may apply to the degree program is left to the discretion of the program.
 Applicants may also be encouraged to take or re-take the GRE.
 Completion of recommended course work or the GRE does not guarantee admission into the program.

 6. Advanced standing for a limited amount of course work taken prior to admittance to the program is possible.
 Course work completed 5 or more years prior to admission will not be applied to the requirements.
-To maintain active status in the program, students must register for at least 1 semester credit every academic year.

 The application is not complete, and cannot be reviewed, until the School of Education has received all of the following: